The LLVM Project is a collection of modular and reusable compiler and

 known as the LLVM intermediate representation ("LLVM IR").
 The LLVM Core

 libraries are well documented, and it is particularly

 easy to invent your own language (or port an existing compiler) to use

 Clang is an "LLVM native"

-and to provide a platform for building great source level tools.
-The
+and warning messages and to provide a platform for building great

-tool that automatically finds bugs in your code, and is a great example of the
+tools that automatically find bugs in your code, and are great examples of the

-sort of tool that can be built using the Clang frontend as a library to
+sort of tools that can be built using the Clang frontend as a library to

 parse C/C++ code.